cloudacode/tutorials/docs/python/flask/simple-flask-app-mariadb.md

 !!!
 Note
     If you are using your own password or database name, you need to update the vaule in the env.list file

+🎉 Congratulations, you have completed Flask, MariaDB integration tutorial